FloorD/ninjanine/crashcourse_html_css.md

 - You can apply the same formatting to several HTML elements (using inline styling) without rewriting code (e.g. `style="color:red"`) over and over
 - You can apply similar appearance and formatting to several HTML pages from a single CSS file
+- Bonus reason: you'll keep your html files as uncluttered as possible, especially if you have a lot of styling going on.
+Yay!

 The general format looks like this: